Can You Wear an Old Retainer to Straighten Teeth?

 - Is the retainer in good condition?
 Most retainers are made of plastic.
 If you've stashed your trays in a hot, dry space, the materials can crack and warp.
 Broken retainers can't help to move your teeth.

 - Can you use the retainer without causing damage?
 If you risk chipping or cracking your teeth because the device doesn't fit, do not use it.

 - Has your mouth changed since you stopped treatment?
 Your retainer is a snapshot of your oral health at one point in time.
 If your teeth have moved because of an accident or injury that happened after your treatment, you probably need a new assessment and treatment plan.

 Many people use old retainers because they're worried about the cost of braces.
 That's reasonable, as braces can cost thousands of dollars, and some insurance plans won't cover the cost.

-Remember that aligners are a cost-conscious alternative to braces.
-With a small investment of time and money, you can help your teeth take up the proper positions in your mouth.
-And you'll be guided by a dental professional rather than doing the work yourself, so you're less likely to put your mouth's health at risk.
+With a small investment of time and money, you can fix your bite and smile.
+And you'll be guided by a dental professional rather than doing the work yourself and putting your health at risk.